 On the Set Credentials screen, enter the address and login information for the service you wish to monitor.
 This page will look slightly different depending on the kind of service (MySQL, PostgreSQL, etc.).

-This will be the login that VividCortex uses to connect.
+This will be the login that DPM uses to connect.
 You can use either the environment’s default credentials, or set custom credentials if necessary.
 For more information about setting and configuring credentials, see here.
 Then select “Create User.”

 Then select “Check Agents.”

 Check Agents, Share with your team, Review Licenses

 After ensuring that the plugins have correctly checked-in, you can proceed to the last step and create additional users within your organization so that they will have access to DPM and review your licenses.
 If any of the agents do not successfully start, close the install dialog and check the agent’s log for more information.